INTRODUCTION

 Not everyone passes from the first phase [minimum] to the second phase [medium].
 A very small percentage of a population do not develop school readiness and therefore remain within the first phase [minimum].

-Only children with severe or profound mental retardation do not develop school readiness.
+Only children with documented severe or profound mental retardation do not develop school readiness.

-Documented severe or profound mental retardation is registered by the civil registration.
+Documented severe or profound mental retardation is registered with the civil registration authority.

-Documentation of severe or profound mental retardation is a matter of national sovereignty.
+Documentation and registration of severe or profound mental retardation is a matter of national sovereignty.

 Age of majority